 I use a meal plan based on a theme for each day of the week:

-:: Monday is Mexican
+:: Monday is Mexican:: Tuesday is Thai

 :: Wednesday is Pasta